For our centenary we're working with award-winning garden designer Sarah Eberle to create a garden for RHS Chelsea Flower Show in 2019.

-While marking the past 100 years of forestry this garden looks ahead to the big challenges facing the health of our forests in the future.
-The garden will suggest potential solutions to protect the nation’s forests against a changing climate, including the increasing threats of pests and diseases.
+While marking the past 100 years of forestry this garden looks ahead to the big challenges facing our forests in the future.
+The garden will suggest potential solutions to protect the nation’s woods and forests against a changing climate, including the increasing threats of pests and diseases.

 Set in the British countryside the garden will feature thousands of species, including trees and plants.
 Several habitats will mimic the existing and projected effects of climate change, including warmer, drier summers and wetter winters.

 A farmyard grain silo will appear at the centre of the garden, styled as the workshop of the designer to experiment and research suitable trees and plants for the future.

 The Resilience Garden is a project initiated by the William Robinson Gravetye Charity and is sponsored by Gravetye Manor Hotel & Restaurant, the Kingscote Estate, Forestry Commission and the Royal Botanic Garden, Kew.
 DEFRA and the Animal and Plant Health Agency (APHA) are project partners.